ethereum/py_ecc/README.md

 ## Developer Setup

-If you would like to hack on <REPO_NAME>, please check out the [Snake Charmers Tactical Manual](https://github.com/ethereum/snake-charmers-tactical-manual) for information on how we do:
+If you would like to hack on py_ecc, please check out the [Snake Charmers Tactical Manual](https://github.com/ethereum/snake-charmers-tactical-manual) for information on how we do: